seed-rs/seed-quickstart-webpack/README.md

    - Replace `yarn build:prerender` with `yarn build:release` if you don't want to prerender pages.
 1. _[Optional]_ Push your code and switch to tab `Actions` to check that everything works.

+### Manual Deployment

+1. Run `yarn build:realease`.
+1. Check if build works by running `yarn serve:dist` and view in a browser.
+1. Deploy the contents of the `dist` directory to a web server.

 ### Travis CI

 <details>